Stretching is an important component of physical fitness since without it you risk injury and also joints stiffening.

 - Strength training will increase your stretching tolerance.

-- Don’t Stretch too quickly (without warming up) or too far(to a point you are experiencing pain).
+- Don’t Stretch too quickly (without warming up) or too far(where you experience pain).